marcus1989/Diabetes_DA_project/README.md

-# Project XYZ
+# Diabetes prediction dataset

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
-The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.
+Diabetes prediction dataset is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
+It is intended to support healthcare professionals, data analysts, and decision-makers in understanding trends, predicting risks, and improving patient outcomes.
+This document outlines key business user requirements for the dataset.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+The dataset contains 10,000 records with 9 columns that capture demographic, clinical, and lifestyle factors related to diabetes.
+The data is cleaned and ready for analysis.
+* Age Range: 0.08 – 80 years (Mean: ~42)
+* Hypertension & Heart Disease:
+7.7% have hypertension
+3.7% have heart disease
+* BMI:
+Ranges from 10.64 to 87.7
+Mean: 27.34
+* HbA1c Level:
+Ranges from 3.5 to 9.0
+Mean: 5.55
+* Blood Glucose Level:
+Ranges from 80 to 300 mg/dL
+* Mean: 138.2 mg/dL
+Diabetes Prevalence: ~8.69% of individuals have diabetes

 ## Business Requirements